 — MLB Errors (@mlberrors) June 9, 2022

-Even if he doesn’t get the boot until the offseason, his replacement needs to be a younger leader from another team — somebody with the grit and go that the South Siders need to get back into serious World Series contention, or at least the top third of the baseball standings.
+After the last few years, I think most fans are united in thinking his replacement needs to be a younger leader from another team — somebody with the grit and go that the South Siders need to get back into serious World Series contention, or at least the top third of the baseball standings.

 Espada’s name seems to crop up as a potential candidate every time there is discussion of a vacant managerial position.